In the days of old, the people thrived on peace and prosperity. Indeed, fears of unrest were not among their thoughts…

 A hundred years had past, and he was resurrected.
 Able to become bat, wolf, or mist at will, he lived in the night.
 He drank the blood of young maidens and lived an eternal life.
 The lord of Demon Castle, the God of evil, Count Dracula was reborn.

-Castlevania: Rondo of Blood is a challenging adventure with a great storyline, and was well worth the 14 year wait it took to bring the game to the U.S. on the PSP.
-Rondo of Blood was also released for the Nintendo Wii Virtual Console on March 15th, 2010 in it's original Japanese version.
+Castlevania: Rondo of Blood is a challenging adventure with a great storyline, and was well worth the 14 year wait it took to bring the game to the United States on the PSP.
+Rondo of Blood was also released in it’s original Japanese version for the Nintendo Wii Virtual Console in 2010 and also on the PlayStation 4 in 2018 as part of Castlevania Requiem.